MicrosoftDocs/architecture-center/docs/ai-ml/guide/azure-openai-gateway-custom-authentication-content.md

 ### Recommendations and guidance for this scenario

 - More OAuth scopes can be added to your application registration in your identity provider to enable granular permission to consumers.
 These scopes allow client applications to request permission to perform specific operations in your gateway, including [access to Azure OpenAI](/azure/api-management/api-management-authenticate-authorize-azure-openai#oauth-20-authorization-using-identity-provider).
 - You can configure this scenario for Azure API Management using inbound policies.
-Use the [validate-jwt policy](https://learn.microsoft.com/en-us/azure/api-management/validate-jwt-policy) to enforce the existence and validity of a supported JWT.
+Use the [validate-jwt policy](https://learn.microsoft.com/en-us/azure/api-management/validate-jwt-policy) to enforce the existence, validity, and attribute values of a supported JWT.

 ### Reasons to avoid a gateway for this scenario